SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 Victorians, that hit like a bombshell.

-Whitman, for me, is all about facing death ("&hellip; to die is different from what any one supposed, and luckier", as he put it elsewhere in _Leaves of Grass_).
+Whitman, for me, is all about facing death ("&hellip; to die is different from what any one supposes, and luckier", as he put it elsewhere in _Leaves of Grass_).
 "Toward(s!) the Unknown Region" is about being brave enough to step confidently into the dark.
 As an old man who thinks more about personal death than I used to, the ending still brings tears to my eyes: